Hummingbird Layer Cake

 - In the bowl of an electric mixer fitted with the paddle attachment, beat oil, vanilla, and sugar until combined, about 2 minutes.
 Add eggs one at a time, incorporating each before adding the next.
 Beat at medium speed until mixture is pale yellow and fluffy, about 3 minutes.

-- In a separate bowl, mix together banana, pineapple, walnuts, and coconut.
+- In a separate bowl, mix together banana, pineapple, pecans, and coconut.
 Add to egg mixture; stir until well combined.
 Add flour mixture; blend well.

 - Divide batter between pans.
 Bake, rotating pans halfway through, until golden brown and a cake tester inserted in the center comes out clean, 25 to 35 minutes.